galaxyproject/training-material/topics/assembly/tutorials/mrsa-nanopore/tutorial.md

 > ### {% icon question %} Question
 >
 > 1. How many contigs do you have?
-> 2. What is the coverage of your biggest contig?
+> 2. What is the coverage of your longest contig?
-> 3. What is the length of your biggest contig?
+> 3. What is the length of your longest contig?
+> 4. Does this feel like potentially a MRSA genome?
 >
 > > ### {% icon solution %} Solution
 > > While results may vary due to randomness in the assembly process, in our case we had: